Implementing regulatory e-invoicing requirements

 - Increase of financial profitability while reducing integration costs

 - Switch from SAP PI to Orchestra as first choice integration platform

-- Implementation of two integration scenarios: SCADA/RIS (Pipeline IS) and SCADA/Crude Oil Monitoring and Balance (SAP)
+- Implementation of two integration scenarios: SCADA/ RIS (Pipeline IS) and SCADA/Crude Oil

 - Implementation of the central register